Harpo3/archsimian/README.md

 Separately, you need to install/setup several scripts (.mmip files) in MM4:

-Backup 6.0 (trixmoto) for backing up the MM4 database; Update Location of Files in Database;
-RegEx Find and Replace; and,
+Backup 6.0 (trixmoto) for backing up the MM4 database; Update Location of Files in Database (if you install a VM); RegEx Find and Replace; and,
 ImportM3U